-- Hold a community meeting to share the draft Framework and ask for feedback. - Develop a mechanism for online review and comment submission. - Send and/or present draft to community groups and other stakeholders (City Departments, Planning Commission, etc.) for review. - Attend community events to share drafts and opportunities for input. - Potentially hold focus groups on specific sections of the Framework to get in-depth input/feedback.
+- Hold an open house to share a draft of Framework and ask for feedback. - Develop a mechanism for online review and comment submission. - Send and/or present draft to community groups and other stakeholders (City Departments, Planning Commission, etc.) for review. - Attend community events to share draft and opportunities for input. - Potentially hold focus groups on specific sections of the Framework to get in-depth input/feedback.